-Our third Art competition “Yellow” started in November 2024 and concluded on December 19, 2024.
-Art Room Gallery received entries from many countries around the world: Germany, Canada, China, Philippines, USA, Netherlands, Ireland and Taiwan.
-The Yellow theme in this competition included a diversity in types, styles and mediums (oil on canvas, acrylic, watercolor, gouache, digital painting, photography).
+Our 8th Art competition “Animals” started in December 2024 and concluded on January 02, 2025.
+Art Room Gallery received entries from many countries around the world: Belgium, Australia, France, Taiwan, Canada, USA, Italy, UK and China.
+The Animals theme in this competition included a diversity in types, styles and mediums (oil on canvas, acrylic, watercolor, pastel, scratchboard, digital art, photography, pen and ink, stainless steel).
 The following evaluation criteria has been used for judging the artwork: creativity, interpretation of the theme, originality and quality of art, overall design, demonstration of artistic ability, and usage of medium.
-Jury decided to select 36 artworks for inclusion in the exhibition.
+Jury decided to select 70 artworks for inclusion in the exhibition.
 Aside from First, Second, and Third place Jury also presented Merit awards and Honorable Mention awards.

 Thank you, and enjoy the exhibition!